Why Homage Watches Are So Popular

 Meshberg Watches belongs in this independent watch conversation: quiet, small-batch, proportion-focused, and dial-aware.
 That is different from a direct copy, and very different from a replica.

-Why Some Collectors Still Avoid Homage Watches
+Why Some Collectors Avoid Homage Watches

 Some collectors avoid homage watches because they want more originality.
 That is a fair position.
 Others dislike designs that sit too close to a famous model, even if the branding is honest.
 That is also fair.